WPArtisan/wpartisan-multisite-crossposter/README.txt

 == Installation ==

-1. Upload `wpa-multisite-crossposter` to the `/wp-content/plugins/` directory
+1. Upload `wpartisan-multisite-crossposter` to the `/wp-content/plugins/` directory
 2. Network activate the plugin through the 'Network Plugins' menu in WordPress
+3. On the post editor screen there will now be a new metabox where you can select which sites in your network to crosspost that post to

 == Frequently Asked Questions ==